robturtle/consistency-test-demo/README.md

 brew install gradle
 ```
 ## Build the project
+> *You can safely skip this section if you do not want to build it in IntelliJ*:
-If you want to build this project in IntelliJ: NOTE for later OS X, `brew` install things on `/usr/local`,
+NOTE for later OS X, `brew` install things on `/usr/local`,
 which is not in the default GUI application PATH variable.
 To fix this, refer to
 [this article](http://depressiverobot.com/2016/02/05/intellij-path.html) to set a proper PATH variable
  so that the thrift compiler can be found inside IntelliJ.

+Building from command line is straight forward:

 ```shell
 git clone https://github.com/robturtle/distributed-system-project.git
 cd distributed-system-project